-Editorships including co-editing NW15 (Granta/British Council) and Ten: New Poets (Bloodaxe).
-Guest-edited the Winter 2012 issue of Poetry Review, Britain’s leading poetry journal.
-Her issue, Offending Frequencies, featured more poets of colour than had ever previously been published in a single issue of the journal, as well as many female, radical, experimental and outspoken voices.
+Editorships including guest-editing the UK Sunday Times Style magazine, July 2020, with a black women & womxn take-over; co-editor of NW15 (Granta/British Council) and Ten: New Poets (Bloodaxe) + guest-edited the Winter 2012 issue of Poetry Review, Britain’s leading poetry journal, called Offending Frequencies, which featured more poets of colour than had ever previously been published in a single issue of the journal, as well as many female, radical, experimental and outspoken voices.
 Bernardine also co-edited a special issue of Wasafiri magazine in 2009: Black Britain: Beyond Definition, which celebrated and reevaluated the black writing scene in Britain; and she guest-edited the Autumn 2014 issue of Mslexia, Britain’s best-selling writing magazine.

 Supervising Editor of The Imagination Project, Brunel University London’s third student short story anthology, with student editors, March 2016.